pleonova/pleonova.github.io/_posts/2015-11-29-sixty-second-pitch.md

 ---

 ## A bit of context
-This isn't my first rodeo, as in I had several blogs before this one, remember Xanga?
-Before making my own on github, I had, you guessed it, Wordpress.
-So this is a repost from my Wordpress account that, in my opinion, still holds water, though I can't say the same about Xanga (not that I can even find my old credentials).

 I wanted to share something that I hope one day I can revisit.
 This was an idea I pitched at a startup weekend that I and several other amazing folks actually ended up working on for a little bit.